RBVI/enhancedGraphics/README.md

     `[circle1_slice1,circle1_slice2,circle1_slice3],[circle2_slice1,circle2_slice2,circle2_slice3]`
     where `circleX_sliceY` is a **positive** floating point value representing the size of the given slice from the given circle.

-    *Note*: The values of each circle are independant, they represent a proportion of the slice in the circle.
+    *Note*: The values of each circle are independent, they represent a proportion of the slice in the circle.
     For example, `[2,2,2],[3,3,3]` is equivalent to `1,1,1` even if the values are different, they represent the same proportion.

     The first circle is the inner circle, the last circle is the outer circle.